 Here’s a short clip from one of Livingtree’s Family Engagement webinars with Dr. Steve Constantino on the ROI of Family Engagement:

 While family outreach might be a common strategy, oftentimes there is apprehension among school staff.
 This apprehension usually stems from either a lack of understanding, a lack of culture in the school, a lack of capacity – or some combination.

-To engage families, the first step for schools is to establish a culture that embraces family engagement.
-Staff members must understand the importance and impact of family engagement on student learning.
-It must be a core value of the school organization.
+To engage families, the first step for schools is to establish a culture that embraces family engagement as a core value of the school.
+To do this, staff members must understand the importance and impact of family engagement on student learning.

-Much like you are doing here, it is important to cover the groundwork to build a better understanding of family engagement.
+Much like you are doing here, it is important to cover the groundwork with all staff members to build a better understanding of family engagement.
 Further investing in family engagement training and professional development is another way to fast-track the capacity-building of the staff members in your school or district.

 Family engagement research indicates that two-way communication is a fundamental core process.
 However, there are also many barriers hidden in communication that can hinder family engagement.
 This can include using primarily one-way communication, failing to translate communications, and/or not communicating effectively.

 One-way communication is easy.
 It involves sending information home.
 Folders, grades, newsletters, forms, school notifications and alerts – while important, don’t drive authentic family engagement.
 These therefore cannot be the only types of communication that schools have with families.
 There must be real, two-way conversations that take place where teachers and staff members invite family feedback and participation in the conversation.

 Additionally, communication should be delivered effectively.
 Families should have one place that they can view all communication from their child’s classroom, school, and district.
 They shouldn’t be juggling several places for bits and pieces.